grepstrength/GoHooky/README.md

 - Go installed on your system
 - A Discord webhook URL
-- Windows operating system (for current implementation)
+- Windows operating system (for current implementation) for the target host

 ## Installation

 1. Clone the repository.
 2. Navigate to the project directory.
 3. Replace `<ENTERWEBHOOKURL>` with your actual Discord webhook's URL.
+(Line 55)
 3. Run `go build -ldflags "-s -w" main.go` to compile.

 ## Usage